 - Feeling happens in both old and new brain while thinking happens only in new brain (“neocortex”).

-- Emotional thoughts takes place in spindle neurons – humans have a lot more of them than other animals, newborns don’t have them but they are developed over the age of 4 months to 3 years (this is when a child learns emotions and morality).
+- Emotional thoughts take place in spindle neurons – humans have a lot more of them than other animals, newborns don’t have them but they are developed over the age of 4 months to 3 years (this is when a child learns emotions and morality).

 - Creativity – A key aspect of creativity is finding metaphors which neocortex is good at.
 Learning new patterns from different fields, help in learning more metaphors, making the brain more creative.

-- Love in humans exist primarily to satisfy the need of neocortex (primitive lust was sufficient for reproduction) – a loved one becomes a major part of ones neocortex and after spending decades together, a virtual other exists which can anticipate every move of the loved one.
+- Love in humans exist primarily to satisfy the need of neocortex (primitive lust was sufficient for reproduction) – a loved one becomes a major part of one’s neocortex and after spending decades together, a virtual other exists which can anticipate every move of the loved one.
 When we lose the person, we are still left with patterns in neocortex which trigger, except triggers change from delight to mourning.

 The biologically inspired digital neocortex

-- Neocortex replaces the process of (slow) evolution with (fast) learning and that’s one reason of advancement of human race.
+- Neocortex replaces the process of (slow) evolution with (fast) learning and that’s one reason of advancement of the human race.
 Since even a single human finds something new, everyone can learn that (rather than that appearing in the genetic code).

 - A digital neocortex is will provide a factor of thousand to a million speed up over the biological cortex.